Georgine Milmine

-Although Willa Cather was declared the main author by a 1993 printing of the book, this assessment has been questioned by more recent scholarship which again puts Milmine as the primary author.

 Biography

 Early life

 Georgine Milmine was born in Ontario, Canada, but later moved to live in Upstate New York She pursued a career in journalism and wrote for the St. Louis Star, the Buffalo Courier, and apparently tried to start her own periodical, named The Chiel, although its fate is unknown.
-She went to work as a proofreader for the Syracuse Herald around 1894.
+She went to work as a proofreader for The Syracuse Herald around 1894.

 At the Herald she met Benjamin Welles, who was her managing editor.
 Welles was forced to resign because of his drinking habit but was later reinstated.
 Although married, there was gossip of an affair between Welles and Milmine, and she was then asked to resign, so she went to work for some New York papers instead.
 In 1905, Welles got a divorce from is wife and married Milmine, creating somewhat of a local scandal.
-They were married on 22 August 1905, and made their home in Auburn, New York, where Milmine went to work for the Auburn Citizen.
+They were married on 22 August 1905, and made their home in Auburn, New York, where Milmine went to work for The Auburn Citizen.